SQL Injection Scanner

 In the below example, an SQL command has been inserted to change the value of the fields Username

-This is an example of a URL with the modified query that will generate an error and let a hacker get access to all the user names and passwords. http://www.example.com/index.php?username=1'%20or%20'1'%20=%20'1'))%20LIMIT%201/*&password=foo
+This is an example of a URL with a modified query that will generate an error and let a malicious hacker gain access to all the usernames and passwords.

 To prevent this from happening, you should avoid using the user input directly in the application code.
-Developers need to sanitize the input section and remove the potentially malicious code in SQL statements that could allow hackers to gain unauthorized access to sensitive database information: usernames, passwords, and other essential credentials.
+Developers need to sanitize the input section and remove the potentially malicious code in SQL statements that could allow attackers to gain unauthorized access to sensitive database information: usernames, passwords, and other essential credentials.

-Prevention is always the best cure and you can simply detect web application vulnerabilities by using our online scanner.
+Prevention is always the best cure, and you can simply detect web application vulnerabilities by using our online scanner.

-To better secure your web applications from SQL injection attack is to identify and fix security vulnerabilities before hackers do.
+To better secure your web applications from SQL injection attack is to identify and fix security vulnerabilities before malicious hackers do.

 The online scanner includes two steps:

-Spidering the target: In this first step, the scanner tries to identify all the pages within the target web application, including injectable parameters in login forms, URLs, headers, etc.
+- Spidering the target: In this first step, the scanner tries to identify all the pages within the target web application, including injectable parameters in login forms, URLs, headers, etc.

-Accurate SQL injection testing: During this phase, for each page discovered in the previous step, the online tool will try to detect if the parameters are vulnerable to SQL Injection and report them in the results page.
+- Accurate SQL injection testing: During this phase, for each page discovered in the previous step, the online tool will try to detect if the parameters are vulnerable to SQL Injection and report them in the results page.

 |Spider max URLs

 |Spider max duration

 |Active scan max duration

-The SQL Injection tool generates some HTTP requests that can be flagged as attacks on the server side (although they are harmless).
+Warning: The SQL Injection tool generates some HTTP requests that can be flagged as attacks on the server side (although they are harmless).
 We recommend not to perform an SQL injection test if you don't have permission or proper authorization from the owner of the target web app.

-MySQL is one of the most accessible and widely deployed SQL databases running on websites and systems and also the top target for hackers.
+MySQL is one of the most accessible and widely deployed SQL databases running on websites and systems and also the top target for attackers.
 They will search for vulnerable user inputs within the MSQL databases, inject malicious code to manipulate them and get unauthorized access.